 Let me know in the comments below if you made this recipe and loved it and if you had issues so we can troubleshoot together.
 I love to hear what you think, always.
 Thanks for being here.
 It's much appreciated.

-You might also consider subscribing to our FREE email series to Boost your Home Baking Skills!
-And our regular newsletter.
+You might also consider subscribing to our FREE email series 'Baking the Best' and our regular newsletter.
+Or connect via Facebook, Instagram, and Pinterest.

-Easy Chocolate Sandwich Cookies
+Chocolate Sandwich Cookies Recipe

 Ingredients

-For the cookies:
+For the chocolate cookies:

 For the frosting:

-- 2.5oz (70g) regular cream cheese, at room temperature
+- 2.5 oz 70g regular cream cheese, at room temperature

-- 2 tablespoons (30g) unsalted butter, at room temperature
+- 2 tablespoons 30g unsalted butter, at room temperature

-- 1 cup powdered sugar (you might need more)
+- 1 cup powdered sugar, you might need more

 - ¼ teaspoon pure almond extract